darrell-pittman/ttl-simple-cache/README.md

 ```

-Note:  In the example above, TimeToLive has no Clean Interval so even though key expires, it will not be removed from cache until cache.get('key') is called.
+Note:  In the example above, observer has no Clean Interval so even though key expires, it will not be removed from cache until cache.get('key') is called.